Registered Agent State of Florida – All You Need to Know

 5: Compliance & Communication

 Registered agents must comply with state regulations and promptly update their contact information with the Florida Department of State if it changes.
-They must also promptly communicate all legal and official documents received to the appropriate company members.
+They must also quickly communicate all legal and official documents received to the appropriate company members.

 How to Appoint a Florida Registered Agent